bernardig/JBee_Inventory-Management-System/README.md

 ---

-Thank you for visiting the Global Wild Swimming and Camping Website.
-We hope you find it a valuable resource for your outdoor adventures!
+Thank you for visiting JBee_Inventory-Management-Systemt.
+We hope you find it a valuable resource for your academy needs!